apache/flink/docs/content/docs/concepts/glossary.md

 #### Task Parallelism

+#### Task Slot

+unit of resource scheduling in a Flink cluster

+Each task slot represents a fixed subset of resources of the TaskManager.

 #### TaskManager

 TaskManagers are the worker processes of a [Flink Cluster](#flink-cluster).
 [Tasks](#task) are scheduled to TaskManagers for execution.
 They communicate with each other to exchange data between subsequent Tasks.

+TaskManagers connect to JobManagers, announcing themselves as available, and are assigned work.

+execute the tasks of a dataflow, and buffer and exchange the data streams.

+There must always be at least one TaskManager.
+The smallest unit of resource scheduling in a TaskManager is a task slot.
+The number of task slots in a TaskManager indicates the number of concurrent processing tasks.

+Each worker (TaskManager) is a JVM process, and may execute one or more subtasks in separate threads.

+#### Timer

+The timers allow applications to react to changes in processing time and in event time.
+Every call to the function processElement(...) gets a Context object which gives access to the element’s event time timestamp, and to the TimerService.
+The TimerService can be used to register callbacks for future event-/processing-time instants.

+Timers are fault tolerant and checkpointed along with the state of the application.
+In case of a failure recovery or when starting an application from a savepoint, the timers are restored.

+there are at most one timer per key and second

 #### Throughput